AlgoMaster Logo

 Why Does LSD Work?

-The answer is stability.
-When we sort by the ones digit, all numbers with the same ones digit are grouped together.
-When we then sort by the tens digit, numbers with the same tens digit are grouped, but within each group, the relative order from the ones-digit pass is preserved.
-By the time we reach the most significant digit, each pass has refined the ordering, and stability ensures that earlier passes are never undone.
+Sorting by the least significant digit first produces a correct result because of stability.
+After sorting by the ones digit, all numbers with the same ones digit are grouped together.
+Sorting by the tens digit next groups numbers with the same tens digit, and within each group the relative order from the ones-digit pass is preserved.
+By the time the most significant digit is processed, each pass has refined the ordering, and stability ensures that earlier passes are never undone.

-Think of it like sorting a spreadsheet.
-If you sort by column C, then by column B, then by column A, the final result is sorted primarily by A, then by B within ties, then by C within further ties.
-That is exactly what LSD radix sort does with digit positions.
+This is the same effect as sorting a spreadsheet by column C, then by column B, then by column A: the final result is sorted primarily by A, then by B within ties, then by C within further ties.

 Code Implementation